paciorek/tutorial-dask-future-test/R-future-gh.md

 guarantee non-overlapping random numbers (though in most cases they probably would not overlap).

-The future package [integrates well with the L'Ecuyer parallel RNG approach](https://www.jottr.org/2020/09/22/push-for-statical-sound-rng/#random-number-generation-in-the-future-framework), which guarantees non-overlapping random numbers.
+The future package [integrates well with the L’Ecuyer parallel RNG approach](https://www.jottr.org/2020/09/22/push-for-statical-sound-rng/#random-number-generation-in-the-future-framework), which guarantees non-overlapping random numbers.
 There is a good discussion about seeds for `future_lapply` and `future_sapply` in the